+'''

-- (cf. 1312.3 Uniform Complaint Procedures)
+(cf. 1312.3 - Uniform Complaint Procedures)

+'''

-- (cf. 1330 Use of Facilities)
+(cf. 1330 - Use of Facilities)

-- (cf. 4131 Staff Development) (cf. 4231 Staff Development)

-- (cf. 4331 Staff Development)

-- (cf. 6145 Extracurricular and Cocurricular Activities)
+(cf. 6145 - Extracurricular and Cocurricular Activities)

-- (cf. 6145.2 Athletic Competition)
+(cf. 6145.2 - Athletic Competition)

-- (cf. 6164.2 Guidance/Counseling Services)

 Regardless of whether a complainant complies with the writing, timeline, and/or other formal filing requirements, all complaints alleging unlawful discrimination, including discriminatory harassment, intimidation, or bullying, shall be investigated and prompt action taken to stop the discrimination, prevent recurrence, and address any continuing effect on students.